- Daniel McGowanenvironmental and social justice activist from New York. More info on his case is at SupportDaniel.org.

-AMY GOODMAN: Last week, the court sentenced environmental activist Daniel McGowan to seven years in prison, for his role in two arsons in Oregon in 2001.
-The judge ruled, one of the fires was an act of terrorism.
-McGowan was one of six environmental activists arrested in December 2005 in coordinated multi-state raids dubbed "Operation Backfire."
-A month later, they were indicted together with five others by a grand jury on charges of property destruction, arson, and conspiracy relating to actions going back nearly a decade, which were attributed to the underground Earth Liberation Front.
+AMY GOODMAN: Last week, a federal court sentenced environmental activist Daniel McGowan to seven years in prison for his role in two arsons in Oregon in 2001.
+The judge ruled one of the fires was an act of terrorism.
+McGowan was one of six environmental activists arrested in December 2005 in coordinated multi-state raids dubbed “Operation Backfire.”
+A month later, they were indicted, together with five others, by a grand jury on charges of property destruction, arson and conspiracy relating to actions going back nearly a decade, which were attributed to the underground Earth Liberation Front.
 No one was hurt in any of the actions.

 AMY GOODMAN: Let’s go back to 2001.
 What happened?

-DANIEL MCGOWAN: Well in 2001, I was involved with the Earth Liberation Front and I was involved in two separate arsons in one year.
-One was at a company called Superior Lumber Corporation that was a logging an old growth forest in Oregon and the Northwest.
-The other was a company called Jefferson Poplar Farms, which, I believe, was involved in genetic engineering tree research.
+DANIEL McGOWAN: Well, in 2001 I was involved with the Earth Liberation Front, and I was involved in two separate arsons in one year.
+One was at a company called Superior Lumber Corporation, that was logging an old-growth forest in Oregon and the Northwest.
+The other was a company called Jefferson Poplar Farms, which I believe was involved in genetic engineering tree research.
 So I was involved in this group; we did these two arsons.
 I had severe reservations about being involved in destroying property, but I felt very strongly about the issues.
-I felt at the time, we were not getting anywhere with sort of polite protests, very disenchanted with the whole political process.
-And we targeted these two facilities for um, you know, using fire, and destroyed a significant portion of them.
+I felt, at the time, we were not getting anywhere with sort of polite protest, very disenchanted with the whole political process.
+And we targeted these two facilities for, you know, using fire, destroyed a significant portion of them.
 The actions were intended to destroy corporate property.
-We took extreme precautions in these actions so we wouldn’t harm anyone.
+We took extreme precautions in these actions so that we wouldn’t harm anyone.
 But after the second arson, I became incredibly disenchanted with the use of fire.
-I saw the rebound effect; I thought about how dangerous it was and the life, the lives that we put at risk by igniting basically a million and a half-dollar arson at Jefferson Poplar Farms.
-Along with some other issues it just lead to me leaving the group and moving on with life, getting back to the activism that I had been involved with for the last ten years.
+I saw the rebound effect.
+I thought about how dangerous it was and the life—the lives that we put at risk by igniting basically a million-and-a-half-dollar arson at Jefferson Poplar Farms.
+Along with some other issues, it just led to me leaving the group and moving on with life, getting back to the activism that I had been involved with for the last 10 years.

 AMY GOODMAN: Jefferson Poplar Farms and Superior Lumber.
 Why Superior Lumber?

-DANIEL MCGOWAN: Well, it had — on some level it had to do with the fact that Superior Lumber was very similar to many of the lumber corporations in the Northwest.
-They weren’t particularly — they weren’t the largest, but they certainly just were logging old growth forest using helicopter logging and having a really devastating impact on the ecosystem there.
-They are very unpopular.
+DANIEL McGOWAN: Well, it had—on some level, it had to do with the fact that Superior Lumber was very similar to many of the lumber corporations in the Northwest.
+They weren’t particularly—they weren’t the largest, but they certainly just were logging old-growth forest using helicopter logging and having a really devastating impact on the ecosystem there.
+They’re very unpopular.
 A lot of people did not like the impact they were having on local ecosystems.
 But they were sort of picked because they were so unspectacular.
-But they’re one of the many, many companies in the Northwest that are continuing to liquidate the national forest as well as, you know, private lands.
+But they’re one of the many, many companies in the Northwest that are continuing to liquidate the national forest, as well as, you know, private lands.

 AMY GOODMAN: How did you set them on fire?

-DANIEL MCGOWAN: Well actually, I was a look-out for that ar- for that action.
+DANIEL McGOWAN: Well, actually, I was a lookout for that action.
 I had been involved, but only for a short amount of time.
 I didn’t have a lot of experience with the creation of incendiary devices.
-I was invited from some people that I had met a few months prior and I was a look-out and with about four other people including the main informant in the case named Jacob Ferguson who wore a wire — just in 2005 to wire our conversations.
+I was invited from some people that I had met a few months prior.
+And I was a lookout and with about four other people, including the main informant in the case, named Jacob Ferguson, who wore a wire, just in 2005, to wire our conversations.
+And it was—

-DANIEL MCGOWAN: Yes, in 2004 actually.
-But he was involved in that arson; he is not indicted for that.
-And you know it was a pretty simple affair, actually.
-And I was the look-out.
-And there is a few other people involved.
-And you know, when we were driving off, we heard the four-alarm radio signal and the next day we found out it was a million arson damage.
+DANIEL McGOWAN: Yes.
+In 2004, actually.
+But he was involved in that arson.
+He’s not indicted for that.
+And, you know, it was a pretty simple affair, actually.
+And I was the lookout.
+And there was a few other people involved.
+And, you know, when we were driving off, we heard the four-alarm radio signal, and the next day we found out it was a million dollars in damage.

 AMY GOODMAN: And what does it mean to say you became disenchanted?
 What then did you do?

-DANIEL MCGOWAN: Well, I wasn’t concerned about that cause I think we took extreme precautions and definitely many actions were called off based on things like security guards.
-What did it for me was, some of the members of the group I was involved in went and — right when my friend Jeff Luers was about to go on trial — went back and destroyed 36 SUV’s at the same exact car lot that Jeff was going on trial for burning a year prior.
-And I have to say that had a massive impact on his trial and he chose a judge trial at the moment — at that time–and got a 22 year, eight — uh, 22 year, eight month sentence.
+DANIEL McGOWAN: Well, I wasn’t concerned about that, because I think we took extreme precautions.
+And definitely many actions were called off based on things like security guards.
+What did it for me was some of the members of the group that I was involved in went and, right when my friend Jeff Luers was about to go on trial, went back and destroyed 36 SUVs at the same exact car lot that Jeff was going on trial for burning a year prior.
+And I have to say that had a massive impact on his trial, and he chose a judge trial at the moment, and he—at that time, and got a 22-year, eight-month sentence.
 And that sort of carelessness really made me step back and start to look at my actions as being very dangerous and having repercussions beyond my control.

 AMY GOODMAN: What were you recorded in 2004 saying by Jacob Ferguson?

-DANIEL MCGOWAN: Well, Jacob was an old friend.
+DANIEL McGOWAN: Well, Jacob was an old friend.
 And I was recorded essentially reminiscing with old friends about things that we were involved in.
-So there is definitely a lot of leading me into conversations about these actions.
-It wasn’t a direct confessional, but I was certainly — listening to the wire taps, you can see that I was involved in these actions and I had knowledge about particular things.
-So, it was certainly enough to get an indictment.
+So there was definitely a lot of leading me into conversations about these actions.
+There wasn’t a direct confessional, but I was certainly—listening to the wiretaps, you can see that I was involved in these actions.
+I had a lot of knowledge about particular things.
+So it was certainly enough to get an indictment.

 AMY GOODMAN: So, Jacob chose to cooperate.